- Video: Low Breast Milk Supply – Causes, Signs & Solutions

 - The colour of the baby’s urine is dark yellowish.
 Yellowish urine shows that the child is not hydrated sufficiently and requires more water, which can be supplied through the mother’s milk only at least for the first six months from birth.

 - The baby is not gaining weight and is getting weaker.
-A baby getting sufficient milk supply will gain weight regularly at a rate of 4-6 pounds a week on an average.
+A baby getting sufficient milk supply will gain weight regularly at a rate of 4-6 ounces a week on an average.

 What Are the Causes of Low Milk Supply?